Qonfused/ASUS-ZenBook-Duo-14-UX481-Hackintosh/README.md

 > **Note**
 > This repository is still a work in progress.
 >
-> All testing was done using the below hardware configuration and OpenCore configuration for the ASUS Zenbook Duo 14" UX481FL:
+> All testing was done using the below hardware configuration for the ASUS Zenbook Duo 14" UX481FL:
 >
 ><details><summary>Hardware Configuration</summary>
 >